Alexx882/VideoContentSearchSystem/readme.md

 The Visual Studio solution also contains a hierarchical clustering algorithm and an SVM classifier which were not used in the final project.

 ## Semantic Context Classifier
-The CNN used for the project was trained with the Jupyter Notebook `ImageClassifier/classifier.ipynb` based on the [VOC2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit).
+The CNN used for the project was trained with the Jupyter Notebook `ImageClassifier/classifier.ipynb` based on a mixture of two datasets, [VOC2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit) and [Intel Image Classification](https://www.kaggle.com/puneet6060/intel-image-classification/data).
-The dataset was preprocessed to match the folder structure used by Tensorflow's *ImageDataGenerator.flow_from_directory()* method in `VOCdevkit/preprocess_data.py`.
-The trained model is stored in `ImageClassifier/voc2012.h5`.
+The first dataset was preprocessed in `VOCdevkit/preprocess_data.py` to match the folder structure used by Tensorflow's *ImageDataGenerator.flow_from_directory()* method.
+The trained model is stored in `ImageClassifier/mixed.h5`.

 ## Database for keyframes and predictions
 A PostgreSQL database was used to store the following information: